Lucie Joy - Ballet Recital |

 And I feel like He has done that.
 I have so much more work to do now than I did when I just had three – but He has reminded me that in my “lostness” right now, I am not discontent.
 I wake up and though there is a lot to do, I don’ t feel like I dread the day ahead, but look forward to it, to being with my family and seeing what can get accomplished.

-if he had to wear this outfit.
+Trying to snap a picture before church.
+Todd said he'd cry too if he had to wear this outfit. |

 Right before Vivien got sick I was praying about where He wanted me to get involved, but as I did I felt like He said to rest from ministry in this season.
 It’s ok.
 It's ok to take this time (where I almost feel that I have no choice in the matter anyway simply because of how much time family life takes right now)- to actually enjoy the rest.
 And so I have been trying to take Him at His word and enjoy this freedom from formal church responsibilities.
 I am trying not to worry about it, but rather to enjoy my family, my babies and the friendships I already have.
 And despite missing the ministry in the past, there is a sweetness and rest in this.

 In addition to this, I have been clinging to a verse that Todd gave me of lately.
 While there are times that I want to do big things for God – to contribute and to be a world changer - as Jesus teaches in a parable, “when you do this to the least of these, you do it for me.”
 Todd recently met with his friend Gary who reminded him that he is building treasure in heaven.
 As we care for Vivien who is one of the “littlest” of these, and meet her practical needs, are serving Jesus, we are purposeful and we are doing what God wants us to.
 It didn’t appear that Mary of Bethany was saving the world when she poured perfume on Jesus’ feet.
 It appeared to others like she was actually neglecting the poor.
 And yet, it was a love gift to Jesus.
 Serving and caring for Vivien at this point is very time consuming.
 It feels like I am neglecting other areas of ministry.
 But He is reminding me that I can rest in my lack of ministry and enjoy serving Jesus by meeting her needs.
 My friend Lori posted this from other Teresa on my facebook wall, “What can you do to promote world peace?
-Go home and love your family.
+Go home and love your family.”

 The third truth is that He is reminding me of is that life is seasonal.
 This is a season.
 Most likely, life will not always be this hard from a physical effort standpoint.
 Even if (as we hope) Vivien lives for years, we will continue to find a “normal” in her care and it won’t feel so overwhelming.
 The others will grow as well.
 Just being able to care for Vivien alone, without all the needs of the other 4 will be a dramatic difference.
 The little years are hard work physically, but the teen years will be hard work emotionally.
 I look forward to loving my children well through the ups and downs, the relational and emotional drama of the teens.There will not always be so many bottoms to wipe, seatbelts to buckle, mouths to be fed and practical needs to be met.
 They will become more self sufficient.